 Section 3.
 Cooperation

-The Commission shall cooperate with the State Gaming Agency in sharing as much background information as possible, in order to maximize investigative efficiency and thoroughness and to minimize investigative costs.
+The Commission shall cooperate with the State Gaming Agency in sharing as much background information as possible under a Compact, if any, in order to maximize investigative efficiency and thoroughness and to minimize investigative costs.

 Section 4.
 Fingerprinting